What is API Security?

 of uploads per day to manage capacity and ensure fair use.
 If users exceed this limit, the service blocks further uploads until the next day.Deploying an API Gateway

-, preventing any single server from becoming overwhelmed.
-For example, a news website uses an API gateway to manage high volumes of requests for articles, videos, or other content.
-When a user requests an article, the gateway checks each server's current load and directs the request to the least busy server.
-This ensures even distribution of traffic and a smooth, fast user experience.
+Load Balancing: API gateways distribute incoming requests evenly across multiple servers through load balancing, making sure that no single server is burdened.
+For example, when a news website has very high volumes of requests for articles, videos, or other types of content, it would use an API gateway to help manage those requests.
+It checks the load on every server and directs the request to the least busy server to ensure even distribution of traffic and a smooth, fast user experience.

 Adopting a Zero-Trust Approach